PeloInPonneso/bpms/README.md

-## Spring 4 with Servlet Api 3.1, Logback and CXF
+## Servlet Api 3.1, Spring Framework 4, Logback

+### Spring Data Jpa, Hibernate 4 and CXF
+In Memory H2 Database for Test and development
 Run the Application with mvn jetty:run

 ### Rest Service